tsherwen/geos_chem_yarcc/README.md

 * modify the `HEMCO_config.rc` file in the following ways:
     * change the `ROOT` field to `/shared/earthfs/GEOS/ExtData/HEMCO`

-Once you have completed the above, and made any other run-specific customisations that you need to make, you can submit your job to the YARCC workload manager using `qsub`, e.g.
+Once you have completed the above, and made any other run-specific customisations that you need to make, you can submit your job to the YARCC workload manager using `qsub` from within your run directory, e.g.

 ```bash
 qsub geos_chem_classic.job